-Wily Writers (M,T,W,Th,F) hosts co-working sessions.
+Wily Writers (M,T,W,Th,F) hosts sessions where we get together on Zoom and tackle our To-Do lists.
 Come when you can and stay as long as you like.
 It’s okay to show up late, but please mute yourself if everyone is working.

 The goal is accountability!
 I and many others have anecdotal proof that this method works to get people focused and writing.
 The group dynamic is powerful.
 Just knowing that you’re not alone and that others are there working alongside you is energizing!